kkaigle/OpenSky_Dataref_Support/README.md

 Installation instructions:

-Download XLua from here: https://github.com/X-Plane/XLua Place Xlua in X-Plane 12\Resources\plugins\
+1. Download XLua from here: https://github.com/X-Plane/XLua
+2. Place Xlua in X-Plane 12\Resources\plugins\
-Install the files included in this repository into xlua\scripts folder Alternatively, you can downlaod the entire package including Xlua here, and add that to your plugins folder.
+3. Install the files included in this repository into xlua\scripts folder

 CREDIT to the developers involved and Laminar Research for providing this tool. https://github.com/X-Plane/XLua XLua XLua is a very simple Lua adapter plugin for X-Plane.
 It allows authors to create and modify commands and add create new datarefs for X-Plane aircraft.